-- (k) To comply with all conditions attached to any 14 disciplinary probation, including a probation imposed with the concurrence of the attorney. - (1) To keep all agreements made in lieu of disciplinary prosecution with the agency charged with attorney 18 discipline. - (m) To respond promptly reasonable to status 20 inquiries of clients and to keep clients reasonably informed of significant developments in matters with regard to which the attorney has agreed to provide legal services. - (n) To provide copies to the client of certain 25 documents under time limits and as prescribed in a rule of professional conduct which the board shall adopt. - (o) To report to the agency charged with attorney discipline, in writing, within 30 days of the time the attorney has knowledge of any of the following: - (1) The filing of three or more lawsuits in a 12-month period against the attorney for malpractice or other wrongful conduct committed in a professional capacity. - (2) The entry of judgment against the attorney in any 34 civil action for fraud, misrepresentation, fiduciary duty, or gross negligence committed in a professional capacity. - (3) The imposition of any judicial sanctions against the 37 38 attorney, except for sanctions for failure to make 39 discovery or monetary sanctions of less than one thousand dollars (\$1,000).
+- (1) To keep all agreements made in lieu of disciplinary prosecution with the agency charged with attorney discipline. - (m) To respond promptly to reasonable status inquiries of clients and to keep clients reasonably informed of significant developments in matters with regard to which the attorney has agreed to provide legal services. - (n) To provide copies to the client of certain documents under time limits and as prescribed in a rule of professional conduct which the board shall adopt. - (o) To report to the agency charged with attorney discipline, in writing, within 30 days of the time the attorney has knowledge of any of the following: - (1) The filing of three or more lawsuits in a 12-month period against the attorney for malpractice or other wrongful conduct committed in a professional capacity. - (2) The entry of judgment against the attorney in any civil action for fraud, misrepresentation, breach of fiduciary duty, or gross negligence committed in a professional capacity. - (3) The imposition of any judicial sanctions against the attorney, except for sanctions for failure to make discovery or monetary sanctions of less than one thousand dollars (\$1,000). - (4) The bringing of an indictment or information charging a felony against the attorney. - (5) The conviction of the attorney, including any verdict of guilty, or plea of guilty or no contest, of any felony, or any misdemeanor committed in the course of the practice of law, or in any manner such that a client of the attorney was the victim, or a necessary element of which, as determined by the statutory or common law definition of the misdemeanor, involves improper conduct of an attorney, including dishonesty or other moral turpitude, or an attempt or a conspiracy or solicitation of another to commit a felony or any misdemeanor of that type.

-SB 144 -8-
+9 SB 144